ksagep/fifth-milestone-project-bitcoin/README.md

     - Code Institute Slack Community for some helps
     - Code Institute Mentor meetings and support
     - Code Institute tutor support
+    - W3schools.com for ideas
+    - Geeksforgeeks.com for thoughts
+    - Listendata.com for thoughts
+    - Datacamp.com for ideas
 ### Media:
     - Am I Responsive for a responsive image in README
+    - I took the placeholder pictures from my app for README
     - I took pictures
-    - I took the placeholder picture

 ## Acknowledgements

     I would like to thank my family and especially for my wife who support me and sometimes pressured me to learn.
     I would like to thank also my mentor, Marcel Mulders for his support, guidance and feedbacks throughout the course of the project.